Alaska Fish & Wildlife News

 I never liked brining fish overnight in big bowls of slimy soy sauce flavored salt-and-sugar water.
 Dry brining fish is neater, faster and more efficient.
 For a batch, I use two cups of salt and two cups of brown or white sugar.
 I grind about four tablespoons of whole cloves and a big handful of bay leaves and mix this in with the sugar and salt.
 Dump it in a bowl and then dredge the washed fillets.
 You can substitute your own spice preferences, or add any other dry spices.
 I keep it simple.

 Some folks recommend putting the salted fish on racks to drip, others layer them in a bowl or container.
-I’ve tried both and I don’t think it matters, the bowl is neater and easier.
-It’s amazing how much liquid that dry brine pulls out of the fish – in about 45 minutes the fish will be immersed.
-That’s about all the time you need.
+I’ve tried both and I don’t think it matters, the bowl is much neater and easier.
+It’s amazing how much liquid that dry brine pulls out of the fish – in about 30 to 45 minutes the fish will be immersed.
+That’s all the time you need.
+The time depends on the fish and your taste, but leaving the dry brine on for too long will make the fish too salty.
+If you tend to be conservative with salt in general, pull thinner pieces out early and err on the side of less time.
+An hour is too long - I've made that mistake.